 Our insurance team is here to proactively check your insurance details so you know your coverage before you walk in the door.
 Having a conversation with you in advance is important to us because we understand that each individual’s situation is different.

 If you want to get a head start on understanding some of the more confusing aspects of the insurance world, here are some of the most common questions people ask.
 Still have questions?
-Give our insurance coordinator a call at (212) 486-8573, and we’ll connect you with our Insurance Coordinator.
+Give our office a call at (212) 486-8573, and we’ll connect you with our Insurance Coordinator.

 What is the difference between an “In Network” Provider and an “Out of Network” Provider?

 An In Network Provider has a contract with an insurance company in which that clinic is funded BY the insurance company.
 This means the insurance company has complete control over how it’s run and what treatment is provided.
 There is no wiggle room for negotiations, and whatever they want you to pay (deductible, copay, etc.), you pay fully to them.
 The insurance company places restrictions on the clinic based on what it believes is best without having the knowledge of each patient’s needs – but as you can imagine, money is the motivating factor in the end.
 This, of course, restricts a patient’s recovery at times, especially when it’s not an individualized treatment plan that a patient may need.